 Here are the details for specific professions that require licensing (that apply to Undergraduate programs):

 The Global Accounting Alliance (GAA) was formed by accounting organizations throughout the world to allow mutual recognition of its members so they can be certified accountants in any other member country.
 These countries include Australia, USA, Canada, Ireland, Hong Kong, England and Wales, Scotland, Germany, Japan, New Zealand and South Africa.

 Those who graduate with an accounting degree from Australia and become members of the CAANZ (Chartered Accountants of Australia & New Zealand) can then receive automatic membership with the GAA counterparts in any of the above listed countries (eg. CPA USA, CPA Canada etc).

-Graduates with an Australian law qualification are eligible to sit for the bar examination and obtain admission in some American states (eg. New York, California).
+Graduates with an Australian law qualification (eg. Bachelor of Laws) are eligible to sit for the bar examination and obtain admission in some American states (eg. New York, California).
 For other states, you can sit for the Bar once you are already admitted to the Bar in Australia.
 And there are some states that don’t admit anyone with a non USA law degree.
 Admission in each state is controlled by local state bar associations and the state supreme courts.
 Information about admission requirements for foreign law degrees is available through the American Bar Association website.
 The rules in these jurisdictions should be examined carefully to determine whether you satisfy the requirements.
 You should review these regularly as they are subject to change.
 The Bond Law School has no control over admission rules.

 Each application is assessed on an individual basis, but admission to Bond is mostly score based.
 If you achieve the required score or GPA, then your chances of acceptance are high.
 If you don't meet our minimum requirements, we offer an 8 month (2 semester) pathway program with full credit toward most Bachelors degrees at Bond.
 Ask us for more information about this option if it applies to you.